robertorcosta/azure-docs.pt-br/articles/search/search-howto-indexing-azure-blob-storage.md

 <a name="ContentSpecificMetadata"></a>
 ## <a name="content-type-specific-metadata-properties"></a>Propriedades de metadados específicas ao tipo de conteúdo
-A tabela a seguir resume o processo executado para cada formato de documento, e descreve as propriedades dos metadados extraídos pelo Azure Search.
+A tabela a seguir resume o processamento feito para cada formato de documento e descreve as propriedades de metadados extraídas pelo Pesquisa Cognitiva do Azure.

 | Formato de documento/tipo de conteúdo | Propriedades de metadados específicas do tipo de conteúdo | Detalhes do processamento |
 | --- | --- | --- |